-In the wire and cable world, there's an extremely large selection products, many of which are either polar opposites or so similar you can barely tell them apart.
-This blog we’ll be discussing the details of the tubing and sleeving.
-While many of the examples that are discussed in this breakdown are wire and cable related, these products are perfect for a wide range of applications, in a number of different industries.
+In the wire and cable world, there's an extremely large selection of products, many of which are either polar opposites or so similar you can barely tell them apart.
+This blog we'll be discussing the details of the tubing and sleeving.
+While many of the examples that are discussed in this breakdown are wire and cable related, these products are perfect for a wide range of applications in a number of different industries.

 1. Increased Safety

 With cables laying everywhere and connecting to outlets potentially still activated, the possibility of tripping, getting electrocuted or other kinds of workplace injuries, increases immensely.

 2. Cut Down on Wasted Time & Frustration

 With different colour jackets, more bundled cables (with sleeving or cable ties) and easier to track connectors, maintenance becomes not only quicker but much less stressful.